ssmereka/cramit/readme.md

 };
 ```

-After the fixtures have been created you can call findAllFixturesAndUpsertData().
-This will search for all fixture files and upsert the data returned from each fixture's getAll() method.
+After the fixtures have been created you can call <a href="https://github.com/ssmereka/cramit/wiki/API#find-all-fixtures-and-upsert-data" target="_blank">findAllFixturesAndUpsertData()</a>.
+This will search for all fixture files and upsert the data returned from each fixture's <a href="https://github.com/ssmereka/cramit/wiki/Fixture#get-all" target="_blank">getAll()</a> method.

 ```javascript
 cramit.findAllFixturesAndUpsertData(applicationPath, {}, function(err, results) {